schnittchen/power_struct/README.md

 # PowerStruct

-Simple `Struct` replacement with keyword arguments.
+Simple `Struct` replacement with mandatory keyword arguments.

 Reasons to use `PowerStruct`: